 How To Identify The Right KOL For Your Brand?

 When it comes to choosing a KOL for your brand, you want to make sure you approach the most suitable candidates.
 It can be tricky to avoid the common pitfalls many companies and brands fall into by not doing due diligence before approaching a KOL.

 One factor to look for upfront is whether they’re catering to what’s hot right now.
-And in 2020 the biggest and best KOL strategy is proving to be live streaming.
+And in 2022 the biggest and best China KOL marketing strategy is proving to be live streaming.